Arithmetic diagonal cycles on unitary Shimura varieties: The conjectures for the arithmetic intersection pairing

 \begin{conjecture}[Global conjecture, nontrivial level structure] Let $f=\otimes_p f_p\in \sH_{{K_\wtHG^\bm}}^{\spl,\Phi}$ be a completely decomposed pure tensor and let $f'=\otimes_{v}f'_v\in \sH(G'(\BA))$ be a Gaussian test function such that $\otimes_{v<\infty}f'_v$ is a smooth transfer of $f$.
 Assume that $f$ has regular support at some place $\lambda$ of $F_0$.
 Then where $f'_{\corr}\in C_c^\infty(G'(\BA))$ is a correction function.
 Furthermore, $f'=\otimes_{v}f'_v$ may be chosen such that $f'$ has regular support at $\lambda$ and that $f'_{\corr}=0.$ \end{conjecture}

 \begin{remark} Part of the conjecture asserts that a change of the Green's current is compensated by a change of the correction function $f'_{\corr}$. \end{remark}

-\begin{remark} Similar to the case of trivial level structure, when there exists a split place $v$ such that $f_v'$ is essentially the matrix coefficient of a supercuspidal representation (cf.\ Proposition \ref{p:spec}), by \eqref{delJ spec}, Conjecture \ref{conj integralnontrivlev} relates the intersection number $\Int(f)$ to the first derivative of $L$-functions in the Arithmetic Gan--Gross--Prasad conjecture \ref{conj AGGP 1} and \ref{conj AGGP 2}.
+\begin{remark} Similar to the case of trivial level structure, when there exists a split place $v$ such that $f_v'$ satisfies the assumption in Proposition \ref{p:spec}, by \eqref{delJ spec}, Conjecture \ref{conj integralnontrivlev} relates the intersection number $\Int(f)$ to the first derivative of $L$-functions in the Arithmetic Gan--Gross--Prasad conjecture \ref{conj AGGP 1} and \ref{conj AGGP 2}.
 The hypothesis on the existence of such a split place $v$ could be dropped once a full spectral decomposition of $J(f',s)$ for all test functions is available. \end{remark}

 Note that here the right-hand side is well-defined (cf.\ Section \ref{L-fcn}).
 We also point out that if $f\neq 0$ has regular support at some place $\lambda$ of $F_0$, then $\lambda$ must be in $\supp \bm$ (in particular $\lambda$ is split in $F$).
 Since we will not need this statement, we omit the proof.